-In the UK, the royals are a big part of the citizens.
+For UK citizens, the royals are a big deal.
 They are almost obsessed with them.
 But why is it so different in Belgium?
 Do the people in Belgium even know what the function of the king and queen in our country is in these times of democracy?
 Six students, both British and Belgian, give their opinion.

 Jessica Johnson (28) is a student at Marjon University in Plymouth.
 She is a proponent of the Queen and the Royal Family.
 ‘I think the Royal Family are fantastic and are a reminder of who we are and who we should be as British people.
 They keep our traditions alive, the old saying for Britain is that we have a stiff upper lip.
 However the more we as a nation move away from these high standards, the less we engage with the Royal Family.’
 She says that also the old colonies like Australia absolutely love the Queen.

 Someone who’s got another opinion is Shauny Verheulpen (21), a student at the Thomas More University College in Mechelen.
 According to her the monarchy should be abolished.
 ‘The Belgian king and queen only cost us money.
 Loads of money.
 They’re not even ashamed to say they want more.
 The Royal Family doesn’t contribute anything to this country.
 Nothing but debts.
 Another thing I think is ridiculous is that they always visit other countries.
 Countries that go through hard times.
 Whilst nearby their palace loads of people have to sleep on the streets, have no food and freeze to death in winter.’
 Shauny thinks our king and queen should engage more in their own country.